toniilic/cline/docs/README.md

 -   **MCP Documentation:** [https://modelcontextprotocol.org/docs](https://modelcontextprotocol.org/docs)

 We're always looking to improve this documentation.
 If you have suggestions or find areas that could be enhanced, please let us know.
 Your feedback helps make Cline better for everyone.

+## Purpose and Structure of the Documentation

+This documentation is designed to provide a comprehensive guide to using and extending Cline's capabilities.
+It is structured to help you get started, improve your skills, and contribute to the project.

+### Main Sections and Topics

+- **Getting Started:** A gentle introduction for new coders.
+- **Improving Your Prompting Skills:** Guides to communicate more effectively with Cline.
+- **Exploring Cline's Tools:** Understanding Cline's capabilities and extending them with MCP Servers.
+- **Contributing to Cline:** Guidelines for contributing to the project.
+- **Additional Resources:** Links to the Cline GitHub repository and MCP documentation.

+### Navigating and Using the Documentation

+To navigate the documentation, use the links provided in each section.
+Each link will take you to a specific guide or resource that will help you understand and use Cline more effectively.

+### Contributing to the Documentation

+We welcome contributions to the documentation.
+If you have suggestions or find areas that could be enhanced, please let us know.
+You can submit changes and improvements through pull requests on the Cline GitHub repository.
+Please follow the guidelines for submitting changes and improvements to ensure consistency and quality.